kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   policy](#constraints-and-conflict-resolution).

-  _Exporting a non-headless service to an otherwise headless service can dynamically change the clusterset service type when an old export is removed, potentially breaking existing consumers.
+  _Exporting a non-headless service to an otherwise headless service can dynamically change the multicluster service type when an old export is removed, potentially breaking existing consumers.
 This is likely the result of a deployment error.
 Conditions and events on the `ServiceExport` will be used to communicate conflicts to the user._
 - `NodePort` and `LoadBalancer`: These create `ClusterIP` services that would sync as expected.
-For example If you export a `NodePort` service, the resulting cross-cluster service will still be a clusterset IP type.
+For example If you export a `NodePort` service, the resulting cross-cluster service will still be a `MultiClusterIP` type.
 The local service will not be affected.
-Node ports can still be used to access the cluster-local service in the source cluster, and only the clusterset IP will route to endpoints in remote clusters.
+Node ports can still be used to access the cluster-local service in the source cluster, and only the multicluster IP will route to endpoints in remote clusters.
 - `ExternalName`: It doesn't make sense to export an `ExternalName` service.
   They can't be merged with other exports, and it seems like it would only